 The Nigerian Police has officially adopted Binggo dog food to further avoid spending huge sum of money on importation of dogs and its food.

-The Marketing Manager Grand Cereal, Tope Banjo disclosed that Binggo dog food provides quality nutrition for dogs making them smart, healthy and active, stating that Binggo dog food is also fresh because it is locally produced as against foreign dog food brands which spend weeks on the sea before reaching Nigeria, thereby, losing its freshness and taste.
+The Marketing Manager Grand Cereal, Tope Banjo, disclosed that Binggo dog food provides quality nutrition for dogs making them smart, healthy and active, stating that Binggo dog food is also fresh because it is locally produced as against foreign dog food brands which spend weeks on the sea before reaching Nigeria, thereby, losing its freshness and taste.

-He said: “Binggo Dog Food comes in Chicken flavour and packed in 15kg adult and 5kg puppy bags.
+He said, “Binggo Dog Food comes in Chicken flavour and packed in 15kg adult and 5kg puppy bags.
 Binggo Dog Food is produced by Grand Cereals Ltd., leading producer of animal and edible feeds brand like Vital Fish Feed, Vital Poultry Feed and Grand Pure Soya Oil.
 Grand Cereals Ltd., a subsidiary of UAC of Nigeria Plc., began production of Binggo Dog Food in 2015.”

 “Huge funds were being expended on importation of dogs from foreign countries, yet some of these dogs rarely adapt to our policing climes.
 In fact, records show that the Nigeria Police force has spent over six hundred million naira in the last few years just on the procurement and maintenance of these foreign dogs.
 This is certainly not sustainable especially in the face of current dwindling resources.

-“The construction of the dog breeding centre was therefore conceptualised to aid the Nigeria Police acquire capacity to locally breed police dogs and self-reliant in dog breeding and maintenance in a cost effective manner, while saving the nation some foreign exchange that would otherwise have gone into the sourcing of such operational dogs from foreign countries.
+“The construction of the dog breeding centre was therefore conceptualized to aid the Nigeria Police acquire capacity to locally breed police dogs and self-reliant in dog breeding and maintenance in a cost effective manner, while saving the nation some foreign exchange that would otherwise have gone into the sourcing of such operational dogs from foreign countries.

-The IG said with the commissioning procurement of dogs for policing activities from foreign countries would become a thing of the past, and the Nigeria Police will in no distant future take its place of pride among nations with professional K-9 ability.
+The IG said with the commissioning, procurement of dogs for policing activities from foreign countries would become a thing of the past, and the Nigeria Police will in no distant future take its place of pride among nations with professional K-9 ability.